tc39/proposal-temporal/docs/plaindate.md

 This static method creates a new `Temporal.PlainDate` object from another value.
 If the value is another `Temporal.PlainDate` object, a new object representing the same date is returned.
-If the value is any other object, it must have `year`, `month`, and `day` properties, and optionally the `calendar` property.
+If the value is any other object, it:
-A `Temporal.PlainDate` will be constructed from these properties.

-If the `calendar` property is not present, it will be assumed to be `Temporal.Calendar.from('iso8601')`, the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates).
+- Must have a `year` property or (for calendars that support eras) an `era` and `eraYear` property.
+- Must have either a number `month` property or a string `monthCode` property.
+- May have a `calendar` property.
+If omitted, the [ISO 8601 calendar](https://en.wikipedia.org/wiki/ISO_8601#Dates) will be used by default.

 Any non-object value is converted to a string, which is expected to be in ISO 8601 format.
 Any time or time zone part is optional and will be ignored.